 The Company has appointed M/s.
 Malpani & Associates Chartered Accountants Mumbaias its Internal Auditor.
 The Internal Auditor monitors and evaluates the efficacy andadequacy of internal control system in the Company its compliances with operatingsystems accounting procedures and policies at all locations of the Company and reportsthe same on quarterly basis to the Audit Committee.

-There was no qualification / adverse remark in the Statutory Audit Report.
+There is no qualification / observation/adverse remark in Statutory Auditor' Report.